How to Add a Database to Your Business Directory Website

 Your integration approach depends on your website architecture:

 Direct database connections work well for traditional websites built with PHP, where the server handles both the website and database interactions.
 This approach is straightforward but less flexible for modern web applications.
+The database queries execute on the server, and the results are embedded directly into HTML pages.

 API-based connections create a separation between your front-end and database.
 The API serves as a middleman, providing endpoints for operations like “search businesses” or “get business details.”
 This approach offers better security and flexibility, especially for JavaScript-heavy front-ends or mobile apps.